glade-software/glade-element/README.md

 For a dev server, run `npm run build:watch` and `npm serve`

-This will serve a the `restless` demo on http://localhost:8000/dev/index.html
+This will serve the `restless` demo on http://localhost:8000/dev/index.html

 ### Feature and bug requests encouraged!